albertoscala/apple-gpu-computing/README.md

 # Apple GPU Computing with Metal

 This repository contains an example project demonstrating image processing parallelized on Apple Silicon GPUs using Metal.
-The project applies various image transformations, showcasing the power of Metal for high-performance GPU computing on macOS.
+The project applies gaussian blur, showcasing the power of Metal for high-performance GPU computing on macOS.

 ## Features
 - Image processing accelerated with Metal
 - Parallel execution on Apple Silicon GPUs
-- Example implementations for common image operations
+- Example implementation for gaussian blur
 - Comparison of CPU vs. GPU performance

 ## Prerequisites